GoogleChrome/web.dev/src/site/content/en/fast/codelab-specifying-multiple-slot-widths/index.md

 {% Instruction 'preview' %}

-- Reload the app in different sized browser windows to see the browser load different images and use different layouts at different browser sizes.
+- Reload the app in differently sized browser windows to see the browser load different images and use different layouts at different browser sizes.

 ## View the code